-The importance of having a robust online presence and effective digital marketing has increased exponentially over the past two years.
+The importance of having a robust online presence and effective digital marketing has increased exponentially over the past few years.
 Tourism businesses can access a variety of grants, programs, and resources to help launch or improve their digital platforms and offerings, ensuring they are keeping up to speed with the changing landscape and consumer demands.

 Canada Digital Adoption Program

 In March 2022, the Government of Canada launched the Canada Digital Adoption Program (CDAP).
 Over four years, the program will provide $4 billion to support up to 160,000 small and medium-sized businesses launching or improving their online presence.
 Eligible businesses can apply to access one of two streams:

 - Grow Your Business Online: Provides micro-grants of up to $2,400 to put towards e-commerce opportunities/technology.

 - Boost Your Business Technology: Provides grants of up to $15,000 to cover up to 90% of the eligible costs of hiring a digital advisor.